-The Panasonic Lumix DMC-GH4 and the Panasonic Lumix DMC-GM5 are two digital cameras that were announced, respectively, in February 2014 and September 2014.
+The Panasonic Lumix DMC-GH4 and the Panasonic Lumix DMC-GM5 are two digital cameras that were revealed to the public, respectively, in February 2014 and September 2014.
 Both the GH4 and the GM5 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The GH4 has a resolution of 15.9 megapixel, whereas the GM5 provides 15.8 MP.
+The GH4 has a resolution of 15.9 megapixels, whereas the GM5 provides 15.8 MP.

 The physical size and weight of the Panasonic GH4 and the Panasonic GM5 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the GH4 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GM5 is considerably smaller (52 percent) than the Panasonic GH4.
 Moreover, the GM5 is substantially lighter (62 percent) than the GH4.
 It is worth mentioning in this context that the GH4 is splash and dust resistant, while the GM5 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
-You can find an overview of suitable optics in the Micro Four Thirds Lens Catalog.
+You can compare the optics available in the Micro Four Thirds Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+Any camera decision will naturally be influenced heavily by the price.
+The manufacturer’s suggested retail prices give an idea on the placement of the camera in the maker’s lineup and the broader market.
 The GM5 was launched at a markedly lower price (by 50 percent) than the GH4, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
-Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Both cameras under consideration feature a Four Thirds sensor and have a format factor (sometimes also referred to as "crop factor") of 2.0.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras feature a native aspect ratio (sensor width to sensor height) of 4:3.